|

 and cross-country skiers.
 This is a public area however, where a

 very clear environmental ethic is practised and encouraged.
+From an arts perspective, Val-David may surprise you.

 In a subtly renovated heritage building on the main street, I found